1103-Dang-Victor/K-pop-Comeback-Tracker/README.md

 # K-pop Comeback Tracker [![Next.js](https://img.shields.io/badge/Next.js-black?logo=next.js&logoColor=white)](#) [![React](https://img.shields.io/badge/React-%2320232a.svg?logo=react&logoColor=%2361DAFB)](#) [![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff)](#) [![TailwindCSS](https://img.shields.io/badge/Tailwind%20CSS-%2338B2AC.svg?logo=tailwind-css&logoColor=white)](#)
 ---
 The K-pop Comeback Tracker is a website mainly aimed towards helping k-pop fans to follow the upcoming releases of their favorite artists through an easily usable website.
-If you would like to use the website and see it in action, please visit it here.
+Will update here to add the actual website link once it's all mostly setup.

 ## Installation
 If you would like to fork the repository and run the website modifying it in your own remote environment, here is how to do so.
 For this project, I am using a Windows 10 machine so I utilized the .msi file in the download page but I had to troubleshoot to get it to work.
 Regarding specifics, I am on npm v10.9.2 and node v22.13.1.